Infineon/secure-sockets/README.md

 ##### ***Pull required libraries and enable PKCS mode***
-1. Execute the `make getlibs` command to pull the required libraries created as .lib or .mtb.
+1. Execute the `make getlibs` command to pull the required libraries created as .mtb.

 2. Add the `CY_TFM_PSA_SUPPORTED`, `TFM_MULTI_CORE_NS_OS` and `CY_SECURE_SOCKETS_PKCS_SUPPORT` macros to the `DEFINES` in the code example's Makefile.
 The Makefile entry would look like as follows: